Murder of Hannah McGuire: Murder and aftermath

 Young admitted to killing McGuire and disposing of her body in bushland.
 The court heard he had planned to crash Ms McGuire's car with her inside, unconscious, at the wheel, "because she was leaving him and she was going to take the house and other things".

 Trial

 The murder trial of Young commenced in the Supreme Court of Victoria in Ballarat on 9 July 2025 and was expected to last five weeks.
 Young initially pleaded not guilty to murder, after his offer to plead guilty to manslaughter was rejected by the prosecution.
 While he admitted to killing McGuire and dumping her body, he initially denied acting with murderous intent.

 On the eighth day of the trial, Young was re-arraigned and entered a plea of guilty to the murder of McGuire.
 Young is scheduled to return to court on 25 July 2025 for a mention ahead of a plea hearing.

-On the 18th of November 2025, Young was sentenced to 28 years in prison, with a non-parole period of 22 years, for the murder.
-He will be eligble for parole in 2046.
+On 18 November 2025, Young was sentenced to 28 years in prison, with a non-parole period of 22 years, for the murder.
+He will be eligible for parole in 2046.